Film Review: City Lights (1931)

 (source: tmdb.org)

 Chaplin's skills as a physical comedian and pantomime artist are on full display in City Lights.
-The film's well-choreographed and often hilarious scenes showcase Chaplin's comedic talent, which had been honed over years of experience in silent cinema.
+The film's well-choreographed and often hilarious scenes showcase Chaplin's comedic talent, honed over years of experience in silent cinema.
 One of the film's most memorable scenes is the boxing match, which proved to be the most challenging during production.
 The scene combines comedy with pathos, tragedy, and realism, firmly establishing Chaplin's iconic Tramp character in the realm of reality.

 City Lights became a massive hit and allowed Chaplin to continue making silent films for almost a decade.
-The film was instantly recognized as a masterpiece, featured prominently in prestigious Sight & Sound polls of best films ever made, and has been named as a favourite film by many renowned directors, including Orson Welles and Andrei Tarkovsky.
-Its simple but believable plot, combined with Chaplin's comedic talent and likeable music, make City Lights an undisputed classic that can be enjoyed by modern viewers who may not be fans of silent films.
+The film was instantly recognized as a masterpiece, featured prominently in prestigious Sight & Sound polls of the best films ever made, and has been named as a favorite film by many renowned directors, including Orson Welles and Andrei Tarkovsky.
+Its simple but believable plot, combined with Chaplin's comedic talent and likable music, make City Lights an undisputed classic that can be enjoyed by modern viewers who may not be fans of silent films.

 RATING: 9/10 (+++)